sharedstreets/micromobility-metrics-specification/1.0.0/README.md

-## 5.7 Dropoffs Via
+## 5.7 Dropoffs Matrix

 ### 5.7.1 Description

-Count of unique trips ending in each zone that ended within the target zone.
+Count of unique trips ending in each zone that ended within the zone.

 ### 5.7.2 Spatial